Managing storage in your UD Google and M365 accounts

 • In Google Drive, check for and consider deleting files that may be hidden from your view (lost files).
 You can locate these “lost” files by typing 'is:unorganized owner:me' in the Google drive filter.

 • Check for photos in your Google and M365 accounts.
-Move photos that are not associated with work or classes to a personal account. https://support.google.com/accounts/answer/9666875?hl=en
+Move photos that are not associated with work or classes to a personal account. https://support.google.com/accounts/answer/9666875?hl=en.
+UD disabled the Google Photos app starting Oct 1, 2024, but you can request temporary access to photos so that you can move or delete photos.

 • Find and delete duplicate data.